HRKings/dnd5e-foundryvtt-itemcollection/README.md

 This module provides Items that are capable of holding other items; e.g. bags.

+### Version 1.2.10 Comaptible with 0.4.5 and dnd0.80.
+1. No specific migration strep required from 0.4.3
+2. Added a feature that allows you to always add ropes, lanterns and mess kits to bags (they are tied on the side).
+The weight of the bag will include the item's weight.
+Thanks to @BrotherSharp for the idea.
+3. Includes ja.json localization.
+Thanks to @Asami for the translations.

 ## Update notes.
 Version 1.2.5 is compatible with foundry 0.4.3 and is NOT backwards caompatible with earlier versions.
 You must also be on dnd5e system 0.73 - NOT any previous version.
 If you accidentally upgrade while on 0.3.9 let me know and I can make available the previous version.
 PLEASE READ THE UPDATE NOTES BEFORE UPDATING.